-By going FIRST directly at the biblical text itself fills my mind with what it says.
+By reading the biblical text FIRST, fills my mind with what it says.
 This gives me an initial “frame of reference” for all further thinking and researching.
 It also challenges my prior thoughts about what it says.
 To be true to the Bible often requires changing previous ideas! [see CA8 to CA10].

 I would at least urge you to read Genesis 1 – 3 first, just to get familiar with what it says, before starting on Chart 1A.
 Perhaps you would also find my note-jotting method a good way to begin.

 1A(intro)8 Writing the explanatory notes

 After this preliminary work I began to write the detailed explanations.
 Yet I constantly needed to refer back to GEN 1 – 3 to make sure I was not drifting off into information, issues and ideas that were not there.
 Further rereading, thinking and insights gained from the Bible and other researchers have resulted in much updating of what I had written initially.

 You are invited to join in this ongoing process!
 You can ask questions and make comments and suggestions.
 Just CLICK on “Your Comments” at the top of this screen, send me your thoughts… and get replies!

 1. The use of a capital letter “H” for personal pronouns referring to God (“He”, “His”, “Him”, Himself”) is traditional, to convey due reverence.

 I have also retained this usage because it is helpful in distinguishing these pronouns from those that refer to other male persons.
 (Return to reading).

-2. To read this and all other underlined Bible verses, just place your cursor or touch your mobile device screen on the verse references (see HW9).
+2. To read this and all other Bible verses, just place your cursor or touch your mobile device screen on the verse references (see HW9).
 (Return to reading).